Home Compare ORCL vs PNN.L

 Oracle vs Pennon Group: Which Stock Looks Stronger in 2026?

-Oracle holds the cleaner structural position, with the lead spread across profitability and valuation.
+Oracle holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Pennon still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ORCL: Russell 1000, PNN.L: STOXX 600).

-The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
-The overall score gap is 26 points in favour of Oracle Corporation.
+The clearest score difference appears in profitability.
+The overall score gap is 22 points in favour of Oracle Corporation.

 Trajectory Similarity